-All finalized CUBE surfaces were analyzed using the HydrOffice QC Tools Grid QA tool to assure 95% of the surface nodes meet TVU specifications.
-The results of the Grid QA tool determined that all finalized surfaces met or exceeded the TVU specifications.
+The finalized CUBE surface was analyzed using the HydrOffice QC Tools Grid QA tool to assure 99.5% of the surface nodes meet TVU specifications.
+The results of the Grid QA tool determined that the finalized CUBE surface met or exceeded the TVU specifications, as shown in Figure 5.